flectra-hq/documentation-user/accounting/overview/process_overview/customer_invoice.rst

 From Customer Invoice to Payments Collection
 ============================================

-Odoo supports multiple invoicing and payment workflows, so you can choose and use the ones that match your business needs.
+Flectra supports multiple invoicing and payment workflows, so you can choose and use the ones that match your business needs.
 Whether you want to accept a single payment for a single invoice, or process a payment spanning multiple invoices and taking discounts for early payments, you